radkovo/WebVector/README.md

 WebVector
 =========

-An HTML to SVG or PNG convertor\
+An HTML to SVG, PDF or PNG convertor\
 (c) 2009-2019 Radek Burget (burgetr@fit.vutbr.cz)

 See the project page for more information and downloads: